susestudio/studio-help/200_create/300_howto/170_livecd.md

 * The yast2-live-installer reads its workflow configuration from `/etc/YaST2/control.xml`.
-* Overlay this file with your own and you'll get a new workflow .
+* Replace this file with your own and you'll get a new workflow.

-## How to apply the customizations on the default user to the new created ones
+## How to apply the customizations made for the default user to newly created ones

-The modified files added to the appliance that are stored in `/home/tux/*` should be copied to the `/etc/skel` directory so the new users created at the installation time (or later) had the same behaviour and appearence as the liveCD default one.
+The modified files added to the appliance are stored in `/home/tux/*` and should be copied to the `/etc/skel` directory.
+Then new users created at installation time or later will have the same behaviour and appearence as the liveCD default one.